jealob/TriviaGame/README.md

 Calls displayQuestion().

 The loop continue until questionCount is equals zero, then displayResult is called which display the users final score.
+App is hosted on github pages on [here](https://jealob.github.io/TriviaGame/).